nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 * `--gzip` - write temporary bisulfite conversion files in gzip format to save disk space during alignment
 * `--output_dir` - the output directory to store results
 * `--genome_folder` - specifies the directory holding the reference genome indexes (the same that was provided in [Step 4a.](#4a-generate-reference) above)
-* input trimmed-reads are provided as a positional argument if they are single-end data
+* `-1` - for paired-end data, the forward trimmed reads (not used for single-end data)
-* `-1` - where to specify the forward trimmed reads if paired-end data
+* `-2` - for paired-end data, the reverse trimmed reads (not used for single-end data)
-* `-2` - where to specify the reverse trimmed reads if paired-end data
+* `sample-1_trimmed.fastq.gz` - for single-end data, input trimmed-reads are provided as a positional argument

 **Input data:**